rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-host/index.md

 TCP ports 2222 and 52222 are the default port numbers used by [rollyourown.xyz](https://rollyourown.xyz) projects.
 Change these if you have made manual changes in your configuration files.

-Additional ports (e.g. TCP ports 80 and 443 for HTTP/HTTPS) will need to be opened for the specific project you are deploying - see the project description for further details.
+Additional ports (e.g. TCP ports 80 and 443 for HTTP/HTTPS) will also need to be opened for the specific project you are deploying - see the project description for further details.

+#### Initial root user

+Some hosting providers require that a server's initial root password is changed on first login.
+This step will prevent the [rollyourown.xyz](https://rollyourown.xyz) [host setup script](#automated-host-server-setup) from executing.
+To avoid this, log in once to the server (via SSH or via the hosting provider's web-based console) and change the initial root password before running the [host setup script](#automated-host-server-setup).

 {{< /highlight >}}

 ### Your own server

+[Rollyourown.xyz](https://rollyourown.xyz) projects can run on a server hosted in your home or office.
+However, the server must be reachable via a public IP address.

 {{< highlight "danger" "Warning!">}}

 Unless you know what you are doing, it is **not recommended** to expose servers or computers in your home or office network on the open internet as this can open your network and computers to attack by various malicious actors.
 In an office environment, you may be violating company policy by doing so, even if you do find a way around the technical defenses put in place by your employer's IT department.

 {{< /highlight >}}

-[Rollyourown.xyz](https://rollyourown.xyz) projects can run on a server hosted in your home or office.
-However, the server must be reachable via a public IP address.

 {{< more "secondary">}}